-They can be expected to be weakly ordered due to the out-of-plane fluctuation modes, similar to the weathervane modes of the previous section.
+They can be expected to be only weakly ordered due to the out-of-plane fluctuation modes, similar to the weathervane modes of the previous section.
 The infinite cluster in contrast, is ordered at $T=0$, and for small $r$, there should persist a high degree of collinearity of spins in the infinite cluster except at the sites immediately adjoining the frustrated islands.
 There will presumably be a ``healing length" in the deviation from collinearity, as a function of $r$.
 This length scale remains to be determined by numerical computations.
 Furthermore, as $r$ is increased, instabilities could occur in favor of a different type of ordering.

 This type of mixed phase -- with a strongly ordered infinite cluster and weakly disordered islands -- is reminiscent of states observed in the Penrose tiling \cite{vedmedenko2003}.
 For the Penrose tiling, long range dipolar interactions lead to a set of mixed states, with a small fraction of the spins ordering so as to form closed decagonal loops, and the remaining spins remaining disordered, as was checked directly by experiment.
 The physics underlying those dipolar interaction induced mixed states and our geometrical frustration induced mixed states are however very different.